EduMelo/ibm-baw-companion/README.md

 - 🧹 Sort input/output service attributes alphabetically
 - 📋 Copy content from disabled or read-only fields in the UI
 - 🧪 Modernize the default code editors with better visuals and features
+- 🐞 Improve and extend debugging tools to streamline troubleshooting and development within BAW
 - ⚙️ Add automation tools and power-user enhancements for daily BAW tasks
 - 🔍 Improve navigation and visibility between related artifacts